 - Tax filing.
 National Insurance and PAYE tax calculations are part and parcel of payroll and ideally need managing within the same system.

 - Auto enrolment integration.
-UK businesses are now required to provide auto enrolment to a pension scheme.
+UK businesses are now required to provide auto enrolment to a pension scheme and make payroll deductions.

 Key questions to ask payroll software vendors